Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 Ex-Wife of Plaintiff Deputy / The Nuclear Option

-Afroman called exactly one defense witness — the ex-wife of one of the suing officers.
-She testified they were all laughing about the songs.
-Said her students understood it was comedy.
-Arguably the most devastating single witness in a civil trial this decade.
+Afroman's one and only defense witness.
+The ex-wife of a suing officer.
+Testified they were all laughing about the songs.
+Said her students — kids — got that it was comedy.
+Possibly the most devastating single witness in a civil trial this decade.

 My students understood it was a joke.
 Why can't these adults?